-Effective branding of your grant is an important component this grant program.
-The Foundation's logo must be used on all materials related to grants under the program, or as otherwise directed or agreed by the Foundation.
+Effective branding of your grant is an important component this grant program subject to any specific advice provided by your grant manager or as specified in your grant agreement.
+The Foundation's logo must be used on all materials related to grant activities, or as otherwise directed or agreed by the Foundation.
 Whenever the logo is used, the publication must also acknowledge the Commonwealth.